ietf/tao/Tao.md

 If you are participating an IETF meeting for the first time, you might also consider subscribing to the meeting-specific email list, which is presented as an option when you register to participate in the meeting either in-person or remotely.
 Discussions on the meetings list can be high volumen and fairly wide-ranging about meeting-specific issues, but it is also a channel for sharing information that many find useful to understand what is going on during the meeting itself.

-The Sunday is an excellent day to join the meeting (unless you already joined us during the hackathon on Saturday).
+The Sunday is an excellent day to join the meeting, unless you already joined us during the hackathon on Saturday.
 Sunday is the day for the newcomer's tutorial, as well the Quick Connections session where newcomers get to meet with experienced IETF participants and the Newcomer's Meet and Greet where newcomers can meet Area Directors and Working Group Chairs.
 After these sessions there is the reception which is a popular event where you can get a small bite to eat and socialize with other attendees.

 Before you register, you see a web page titled "Note Well".
 You should indeed read it carefully because it lays out the rules for IETF intellectual property rights.
 The Note Well ([https://www.ietf.org/about/note-well/]) points to the supporting documentation for IPR, anti-harassment, and other important guiding policies for the IETF.